-Nancy is driving (with Bess) on a shortcut on a lonely road when she almost runs over a man.
-He's fallen, so Nancy goes to help.
-To her amazement, he rejects assistance, even threatening her.
-Nancy, mortified that someone could refuse her saintly help, stays.
-She tries to give him a package he dropped.
-Nancy could get brained, but doesn't heed the threats until Bess practically drags her back into the car.
-Nancy did see what was in the package as it was part open: a vase with a dragon pattern.
+Nancy is driving with Bess on a shortcut on a lonely road when she almost runs over a man; Nancy goes to help.
+To her amazement, threatens her.
+Nancy stays and tries to give him a package the man dropped.
+She is threatened again but doesn't move until Bess practically drags her back into the car.
+Nancy did see what was in the package, which fell open: a vase with a dragon pattern.
 Bess says it sounds A LOT like a vase in her cousin Dick Milton's pottery shop!
 Bess calls Dick the next day to tell him to check it out.
 The vase is gone!
-And dang, the vase was lent to Dick by his friend Mr. Soong, an older Chinese man, who wanted to help Dick attract customers.
-The vase is very old and worth thousands.
-Mr. Soong doesn't want Dick to get too upset about the theft, but Dick wants to make up for the loss.
+And dang, the vase was lent to Dick by his friend Mr. Soong, an older Chinese man.

-Dick wants to find a legendary pit of fine clay used to make china.
+Dick wants to find a legendary pit of super-special clay used to make china.
 He overheard this in a random conversation; this valuable clay could be found near a "leaning chimney".

-They discover a fake-pottery operation, with Chinese people forced to work, making genuine-looking, fake antique pottery!
+They discover that the place is the site of a forgery operation-- Chinese people forced to work, making genuine-looking, fake antique pottery!
 And among them?
 Eng Moy and Lei!

 Nancy and Mr. Soong hide until they can safely go to Eng Moy and Lei.
 Lei is despairing about her horrible life.
 All her and her father's attempts to escape failed.
 She actually says that their only way to escape is to "end it all!".
-This is probably the most "graphic" thing I've run across in Nancy Drew.
+This rather grim allusion is unusual in the original Nancy Drew books.

 Mr. Soong and Nancy come out, and try to disguise themselves as workers so they can plan an escape.
-Mr. Soong and the 'Engs are soon trapped.
-But our old friend Deus Ex Machina comes along.
-Nancy manages to escape (climbing over the fence of the complex with a ladder they brought, used, and left on the fence), runs out to the road, and stops a State Trooper vehicle who just happens to be stopping by.
+No dice--but our old friend Deus Ex Machina comes along.
+Nancy manages to escape (climbing over the fence of the complex with a ladder they brought, used, and left on the fence), runs out to the road, and stops a State Trooper vehicle which just happens to be stopping by.